BrandonXu6106/obsidianpublish/content/posts/readnotes/new-words.md

 **P:** Well that is almost certainly problematic as well, is it not?
 Too many competing definitions cannot be a good thing.
 We have dictionaries for a reason.
 How would anyone new to learning English be able to grasp the nuances of all of the meaning and history behind each term?
 It would get overwhelming incredibly quickly.

 **W:** I concede that you have a good point.
-However, we can take a leaf out of Karl Popper's [^3] book: the _[[Microworld|lie-to-children]]_.
+However, we can take a leaf out of Karl Popper's [^3] book: the _[[../../thoughts/Microworld.md|lie-to-children]]_.
 We can create simple glossaries and terminological definitions as some abstraction for the larger, more nuanced concepts of the real world.

 **P:** Wait... lying is categorically bad is it not?

 **W:** Hold on and let me finish my thought.
 According to Pratchett[^2], "a lie-to-children is a statement that is false, but which nevertheless leads the child's mind towards a more accurate explanation."
-I think what I'm trying to get at is this concept of [[verisimilitude]]: that there is no binary true or false, [some propositions are more true](philosophy%20of%20science.md) than others, especially in context.
+I think what I'm trying to get at is this concept of [[../../thoughts/verisimilitude.md]]: that there is no binary true or false, [some propositions are more true](../../thoughts/philosophy%20of%20science.md) than others, especially in context.

 **P:** Okay, I accept that taking a toy-model approach to new terminology makes sense.
 But I still don't understand why we couldn't just have a single definition for each word in this model.